papivot/pace-docs/PKS Bootcamp prep.md

  - om - The required binary can be deployed [here](https://github.com/pivotal-cf/om/releases)

- - [ ] List itemPKS plans with atleast one plan that has the ability to deploy K8s clusters with `Allow privilaged` setting enabled.
+ - [ ] PKS plans with atleast one plan that has the ability to deploy K8s clusters with `Allow privilaged` setting enabled.
- - To deploy a K8s cluster use the following steps -
+ - [ ] A K8s cluster deployed in the PKS environment.
+To deploy a K8s cluster use the following steps -

 >``
 $ UAA_PWD=`om -t [opsman_fqdn] -u [opsman_userid] -p [opsman_password] -k credentials --product-name pivotal-container-service --credential-reference .properties.pks_uaa_management_admin_client -t json|jq -r .secret`